Download This Sample

 This cinnamon-colored gentle giant is called a walrus.
 While its size is intimidating it is actually a carnivore.
 This animal is generally not aggressive and prefers to eat small crustaceans and mollusks.
 They are among the largest pinnipeds — fin-footed, semi-aquatic marine mammals.

-See the fact file below for more information on walrus or alternatively, you can download our 21 page Walrus worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on walrus or alternatively, you can download our 21-page Walrus worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 - Kingdom: Animalia

 - Class: Mammalia